unicorn-engine/unicorn/README.md

 If you want to contribute, please pick up something from our [Github issues](https://github.com/unicorn-engine/unicorn/issues).

-We also maintain a list of more challenged problems in a [TODO list](https://github.com/unicorn-engine/unicorn/wiki/TODO).
+We also maintain a list of more challenged problems in [milestones](https://github.com/unicorn-engine/unicorn/milestones) for our regular release.

 [CREDITS.TXT](CREDITS.TXT) records important contributors of our project.